2025-09-05

 Using the Share:

 Windows Sharing is screwy.
-If the destination Share's user-account is a local administrator's account, the share from, say, the desktop to the laptop will work, as shown next.
-Type the computer's name, backslash, and the share's name, along with the administrator's credentials, and you will be logged in.
+If the destination Share's user-account is a local administrator's account, the share, from the desktop to the laptop, will work as shown next.

-If the remote computer's account is a non-admin account (a "loser account" -- highly recommended), or the account was formerly an administrator, but is now demoted to a standard account, the share will not work with that user-ID, even if that non-administrative account built the share!
+If the remote computer's account is a non-admin account (a "loser account" -- highly recommended), or the account was formerly an administrator, but is now demoted to a standard account, the share will not work with that user-ID, even if that user built the share!

 *In other words, the remote computer can only be mapped with the Administrator's login-credentials!